Have a Question?

 The easiest way to get cash is to use your bank card at an ATM.
 (NIS, New Israeli Shekels).
 The fees will vary, but not by much.
 If you choose to use ATMs, it’s vital that you notify your bank before the trip to avoid your card being frozen by ATM transactions in Israel.

 Also, remember that fees are charged per transaction, so you should take out larger quantities less frequently.
+Money changers are available in Tel Aviv and Jerusalem to change cash into shekels.

 How can I pack most efficiently?